Trident II D-5 Fleet Ballistic Missile

 The Nuclear Posture Review (NPR), which was forwarded to Congress in December 2001, outlined the Strategic Submarine Force structure: 14 SSBNs outfitted with the TRIDENT II (D5) Strategic Weapon System in 2 oceans.
 In accordance with the NPR, the remaining four of the original eighteen TRIDENT SSBNs will be converted to SSGNs.
 To achieve an all D5 SSBN force, backfit of four of the submarines to the D5 Strategic Weapon System from the TRIDENT I (C4) Strategic Weapon System has been initiated.
 The C4 SWS will be retired in FY 2005.
 The TRIDENT SWS and support facilities were designed from the beginning to handle the newer and larger missile system with minimal impact and cost.

 TRIDENT II/D5 missile construction continues with an inventory objective of 425 missiles for 14 TRIDENT II/D5 SSBNs in two oceans.
-Planned procurement through FY 2005 is 5 to 12 missiles per year.
+Planned procurement through FY 2005 was 5 to 12 missiles per year.

 |Join the GlobalSecurity.org mailing list|